 Debt Consolidation Programs

-A debt consolidation program is a program in which all unsecured debts are combined into one monthly payment.
+A debt consolidation program is a program in which all unsecured debts are combined into one single monthly payment.
 This is done by getting either a debt consolidation loan or a low-balance transfer credit card.

 Covered debts include: